MRL Carver BioMaker Laboratory

 - Beckman Optima LE-80K ultracentrifuge with rotors, for Separation and purification of small particles, virus, protein complexes, RNA and DNA.
 Key for cell work.

 - MFP-3D-Bio Atomic Force Microscope (AFM) from Oxford Instruments for topography and imaging of larger structures (critical for cell work) with the option of samples being kept hydrated and in controlled-temperature environment (live cell imaging capabilities).
 The system includes the Olympus IX71 inverted optical fluorescence microscope for direct imaging of sample areas of interest.
+The microscope is located in the MRL 0026 lab.

 - Zeiss Fluorescence Confocal LSM7 microscope, a fast imaging system capable of 120 frames per second at 512 x 512 pixels, which enables analyzing high-speed processes with a time resolution of a few microseconds (ideal for imaging of live cells and whole animals).